opendocsg/opendoc-state-courts-practice-directions-2021/PART-18-ELECTRONIC-FILING-AND-SERVICE-FOR-CRIMINAL-PROCEEDINGS.md

 (6) Parties may obtain directions of the Case Conference or Criminal Case Disclosure Conference Court or trial Court if they are uncertain if the documents should be electronically filed, submitted on a CD-ROM or tendered by hard copy.

-(7) The party tendering a document(s) at trial (ie, the prosecution or defence) must provide hard copies of documents at trial to the unrepresented litigant and to the witness.
+(7) The party tendering a document(s) at trial (*ie*, the prosecution or defence) must provide hard copies of documents at trial to the unrepresented litigant and to the witness.

 ## 123. Documents which cannot be converted into electronic format